Healthy Homes deadline: What not to do

 As the final Healthy Homes Standards (HHS) compliance deadline of July 1st rapidly approaches, the pressure on property management companies is intensifying.
 But let’s be clear: turning the spotlight on real estate and property management firms will not solve the problem of substandard rental housing in New Zealand.
 In fact, it could make things worse for the very people the legislation is designed to protect, tenants.

 Targeting agencies may seem like an effective enforcement strategy, but it risks pushing the issue underground.
 If property management companies are penalised for representing non-compliant properties, many will respond by firing landlords who fail to meet the standards.
 On paper, that looks like compliance.
-In reality, it drives these properties into the hands of private, often unscuprulous landlords who fall outside the purview of professional oversight.
+In reality, it drives these properties into the hands of private, often unscrupulous landlords who fall outside the purview of professional oversight.
 The result?
 A growing black market of slumlords, where the tenants are left even more vulnerable.

 Property management companies are not the enemy here - they are a crucial part of the solution.
 Most professional agencies work hard to educate their clients, guide them through compliance requirements, and ensure that properties are safe and healthy.
 If the industry is discouraged from managing non-compliant homes, tenants lose their only real advocate.
 That’s not progress.
 That’s abandonment.